amit4184/ezyresource/docs/ec-designer/product-types/photobook-designer.md

 ### **Upload Photos**

-* Click on the **Photos** tab to add your own photos.
-This can be used as a **pre-designed template**.
+* Click on the Photos tab to add your own photos, this can be used as a pre designed template.
+Supported file type is jpg/jpeg.
-* **Supported file type**: .jpg / .jpeg
-* PLEASE DO NOT USE CMYK IMAGES,IF  they are uploaded they will be converted to normal JPG and it is in this process something can go wrong with the colors and it also depends on the printer's profile.
+* ***PLEASE DO NOT USE CMYK IMAGES,IF  they are uploaded they will be converted to normal JPG and it is in this process something can go wrong with the colors and it also depends on the printer's profile.***

 ### **Photo Holder**

-* Photo holder is a frame for holding the photo.
-These are predefined ratios for the holders, having square,portrait and landscape orientations.
+* Photo holders is a frame for holding the photo.
+These are predefined ratios for the holders, having square, portrait and landscape orientations.

 **To Add a Photo Holder:**

-Image photo-holder is a placeholder frames in various standard sizes (square, portrait, landscape) for easy and fast designing.
+* Image photo-holder is a placeholder frames in various standard sizes (square, portrait, landscape) for easy and fast designing.

-Photo Holders- Click on Photo Holders, and it shows an image holder creator (highlighted in red) Now click on it, and it will create an image holder on the designer.
+* Photo Holders- Click on Photo Holders, and it shows an image holder creator (highlighted in red) Now click on it, and it will create an image holder on the designer.

 ### **Layout**